How to test Selling Partner API endpoints

 Conclusion

-This blog post guided you on how to test your SP-API sandbox endpoints.
-In the walk-through, you generated an LWA Access Token, created temporary AWS access keys using AWS STS, and explored examples of SP-API calls to the sandbox endpoints.
-You also learned about the dynamic sandbox and the APIs available for dynamic sandbox operations.
+In this tutorial, you learned how to test your SP-API sandbox endpoints.
+In the walkthrough, you generated an LWA Access Token and explored examples of SP-API calls to the sandbox endpoints.